GSG-FC02/Quran-Apies/README.md

     go live
 ```
 ### Tech stack
-The technolegies used are HTML, CSS, JavaScript.
+The technolegies used are :
+* HTML.
+* CSS.
+* JavaScript.
 ### Our Team
 - Aya
 - Reem